realworldocaml/book/book/testing.md

 little more than writing down individual examples and checking that their behavior is as expected.
-We often want to write tests that do more than that, and one useful form of testing that lets you step beyond example-based testing is called *property testing*.
+We often want to write tests that do more than that, and one useful form of testing that lets you step beyond testing concrete examples is called *property testing*.

 The basic idea is simple enough.
-A property test requires two things: a function that takes an example input and checks that a given property holds on that example; as well as a way of generating random examples.
+A property test requires two things: a function that takes an example input and checks that a given property holds on that example; and a way of generating random examples.
 The test then checks whether the predicate holds over many randomly generated examples.